Watkins Glen Test #1: Veloster N Spoiler and Wing

 It’s a bit difficult to see in this graph, but a 60mm spoiler set at 60-degrees is slightly better than a 160mm spoiler set at 20 degrees, even though the longer spoiler is a little bit taller.
 In other words, a higher angle works better.
 But it’s only by a small amount.

-Based on Katz and McBeath, here is my simplified conclusion: The total height of the spoiler is all that matters.
+Based on Katz and McBeath, here is my simplified conclusion: The total height of the spoiler is the most important factor, and the more vertical, the better.

 NASCAR spoilers